sjdweb/angular-azure-blob/README.md

 There will be a zip file in the dist/ folder for use.

-Reference the dist library in your SPA along with CryptoJS MD5 and Underscore.js
+Reference the minified angular module in your SPA HTML:
 ```HTML
 <script src="/dist/angular-azure-blob.js"></script>
 ```